kentik/ktranslate/README.md

     	AWS S3 Bucket to write flows to -s3_assume_role_arn
-      AWS assume role ARN which has permissions to write to S3 bucket -s3_region
+      AWS assume role ARN which has permissions to write to S3 bucket -ec2_instance_profile
+      If to use EC2 Instance Profile of the machine (default false) -s3_region
       S3 Bucket region where S3 bucket is created (default us-east-1) -s3_flush_sec int
-    	Create a new output file every this many seconds (default 60) -s3_prefix string
+    	Create a new output file every this many seconds (default 60) -assume_role_interval_seconds
+        Refresh credentials after this many seconds -s3_prefix string
     	AWS S3 Object prefix (default "/kentik") -sample_rate int